galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 >     ports:
 >       - "8081:8081"
 > ```
-> Now we have everything ready for creating the MongoDB server hosted in docker container the only step left is to run docker.
-> 5. run the tool 'docker-compose' with the following parametars
+> 5. Create the path 'beacon/db' in your directory using '$mkdir' tool
 > ```
+> mkdir beacon
+> mkdir beacon/db
+> ```
+> You can change the name of that bath, but you have to change that also from the docker-compose.yaml file.
+> We have everything ready for creating the MongoDB server hosted in the docker container.
+Next is to run docker.

+> 6. Run the tool 'docker-compose' with the following parameters
+> ```
 > docker-compose up -d
 > ```
-> 6. Check the created docker containers and test if your dokcer container is runinig
+> 7. Check the created docker containers and test if your docker container is running
 > ```
 > docker ps
 > ```
-> This will give you a massage similaer to this
+> This will give you a massage similar to this
 > ```
+> CONTAINER ID   IMAGE           COMMAND                  CREATED      STATUS          PORTS                                           NAMES
-> 6a6d32af7952   mongo       "/sbin/tini -- /dock…"   8 days ago   Up 8 days       0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   beacon_mongo_1
+> 54aeff806042   mongo:3.6       "docker-entrypoint.s…"   6 weeks ago   Up 6 weeks   0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   beacon_mongo-client_1
-> 484aebfefcc6   mongo-express   "/sbin/tini -- /dock…"   8 days ago   Up 10 seconds   0.0.0.0:8081->8081/tcp, :::8081->8081/tcp       beacon_mongo-express_1
+> 38a8e4481963   mongo-express   "/sbin/tini -- /dock…"   6 weeks ago   Up 6 weeks   0.0.0.0:8081->8081/tcp, :::8081->8081/tcp       beacon_mongo-express_1
+>
 > ```
+> 8. Test your docker to see if it is running by using *$docker exec*command
+> ```
+> docker exec -it mongo-client bash
+> ```
+> This will take you into the docker container.
+You can exit that by prising 'ctrl + d' from your keyboard.
 >
+> This will create an empty MongoDB server where we can add the beacon database or any additional databases.
+>
-> There are many ways to create Beacon using MongoDB you can check B2RI MongoDB beacon docker on [github](https://github.com/EGA-archive/beacon2-ri-tools/tree/main) repo for more intormation.
+> There are many ways to create a Beacon using MongoDB.
+Check the B2RI MongoDB beacon docker on [github](https://github.com/EGA-archive/beacon2-ri-tools/tree/main) repo for more information.
-> In this tutorial we will use the first MongoDB method to create the Beacon protocole.
-Depend on your requierment you can chose between the two methods to customise your Beacon.
 {: .hands_on}